 - Knowledge: We act and learn from a community informed and evidence-based approach

-Parkdale Queen West Community Health Centre is a member of The Association of Ontario’s Health Centres (AOHC), Ontario’s voice for community-governed primary health care.
+Parkdale Queen West Community Health Centre is a member of the Alliance for Healthier Communities, Ontario’s voice for community-governed primary health care.